suvanl/delet3/README.md

 3. Run `node index.js` to start the bot.

 ## Translations
-delet<sup>3</sup> supports multi-locale support!
+delet<sup>3</sup> has multi-locale support!
 To start contributing translations, please follow the [translation guide](https://gist.github.com/suvanl/d349831795a0a70de58ba08791dcb539) to see how to access the Crowdin project.